fabriq-labs/orderflow/README.md

 This project is configured for Railway deployment:

 1. Connect your GitHub repository to Railway
-2. Railway will automatically detect the Python configuration
+2. Railway will automatically detect the Node.js configuration
 3. The site will be deployed and accessible via Railway's provided URL

 ## Files

-- `marketing-site.html` - Main marketing website
+- `index.html` - Main marketing website (serves as homepage)
 - `package.json` - Node.js configuration for Railway
 - `railway.toml` - Railway deployment configuration
 - `README.md` - This file